knpuniversity/symfony/knpu/ep5-forms/custom-entity-type-query.md

 Return `$repo->` and a new method that we're about to create called `createAlphabeticalQueryBuilder()`.

 Copy that name and head into the repository to create that function.
-Inside, Return `$this->createQueryBuilder('sub_family`) and then order by `sub_family.name`, `ASC`.
+Inside, Return `$this->createQueryBuilder('sub_family'`) and then order by `sub_family.name`, `ASC`.

 Done!
 The `query_builder` method points here, and we handle the query.

 Alright, try it out!
-Nailed it! as far as form options go, we probably just conquered one of the most complex.
+Nailed it!
+As far as form options go, we probably just conquered one of the most complex.